atksh/oai-search-mcp/README.md

-# oai-search-mcp (GPT-5.1)
+# oai-search-mcp (GPT-5.2)

-MCP server that enables AI agents to leverage OpenAI's GPT-5.1 model with powerful web search capabilities.
-By registering this server with any AI coding agent, the agent can autonomously consult GPT-5.1 to solve complex problems through intelligent web searches.
+MCP server that enables AI agents to leverage OpenAI's GPT-5.2 model with powerful web search capabilities.
+By registering this server with any AI coding agent, the agent can autonomously consult GPT-5.2 to solve complex problems through intelligent web searches.

-## Why GPT-5.1?
+## Why GPT-5.2?

-GPT-5.1 is OpenAI's latest flagship model, optimized for:
+GPT-5.2 is OpenAI's newest flagship model for enterprise and agentic workloads, optimized for:

-- **Better calibrated reasoning**: Consumes fewer tokens on simple queries while efficiently handling complex ones
+- **Higher accuracy & instruction adherence**: Less drift and cleaner execution on multi-step tasks
-- **Improved steerability**: More control over personality, tone, and output formatting
+- **Cleaner, more compact formatting**: Lower verbosity by default while staying prompt-sensitive
-- **Low-latency option**: New `none` reasoning mode for fast responses when reasoning isn't needed
+- **Stronger structured reasoning & tool grounding**: Better at synthesizing across sources
-- **Enhanced intelligence**: Superior instruction-following and better balance of speed and quality
+- **Agent-ready reliability**: Consistent behavior for production research flows

 ## Use Cases

 ### 🐛 When You're Stuck Debugging

-GPT-5.1's web search can scan GitHub issues, Stack Overflow, and documentation to find solutions for niche problems.
+GPT-5.2's web search can scan GitHub issues, Stack Overflow, and documentation to find solutions for niche problems.

 **Example prompts:**
 ```